paulsojan/codpilot-cli/README.md

 **Create Feature** — Analyzes the existing codebase, implements a described feature, and opens a draft pull request.

-**Suggest Changes** — Reads a GitHub Issue discussion, analyzes the codebase, and posts technical suggestions as comments.
+**Add Suggestions to Issue** — Reads a GitHub Issue discussion, analyzes the codebase, and posts technical suggestions as comments.

 ## Available Commands